 Four main treatments can slow down the progression of myopia.
 Each has its advantages and is suitable for different circumstances.

 - Orthokeratology - overnight contact lenses that reshape the cornea and provide clear vision during the day have proven to slow down myopia progression.
 Because the lenses are worn only at night, the child is free of glasses or contacts throughout the day.

 - Atropine eye drops - applying low-dose atropine eye drops once a day has been shown to slow down myopia progression.
 There are few side-effects of this medication, and the eye drops can be used in combination with corrective lenses.

 - Contact Lenses - a specific type of contact lens, called a distance center multifocal soft contact lens, can slow down myopia progression.

 - Multifocal lenses - both multifocal glasses and conventional multifocal soft contact lenses can slow down myopia progression to some extent.

 Several factors need to be taken into consideration when determining whether ortho-k is a suitable option for your child.
 These include age, myopia level, and general eye health.
 Many optometrists prefer ortho-k; however, they may recommend any of the methods mentioned above after assessing the best way to manage your child’s myopia.
-At Myopia Management Center At Professional Vision Care we will help you find the best possible option for your child.
+At Myopia Management Clinic At Professional Vision Care we will help you find the best possible option for your child.
 Schedule an eye exam with Dr. Carole Burns to evaluate how to best prevent myopia from progressing and be comfortable at the same time.